DHTMLX/docs-suite/docs/list/api/list_beforeeditend_event.md

 - id		string | number		the id of an item

 @returns:
-- result	boolean		false - to prevent closing of an editor, otherwise true
+- result	void | boolean		false - to prevent closing of an editor, otherwise true

 @example:
 list.events.on("BeforeEditEnd", function(value,id){